How to Check a Hard Drive for Bad Sectors (Step-by-Step Guide)

 In most cases, they show warning signs long before complete failure happens.
 Slow file access, system freezes, corrupted files, or unexpected crashes often indicate one hidden issue: bad sectors.

 If you ignore these symptoms, you may face serious data loss.
 That is why learning how to check a hard drive for bad sectors is essential for both everyday users and professionals.
+Actually, HDD recovery is still possible in most cases.

 This guide gives you more information for checking a hard drive for bad sectors.
 By the end, you will also know when data recovery tools like Magic Data Recovery become necessary.